 - It isn't easy to bring up children nowadays.

 - My parents brought me up to be polite.

-something, you study it to try and revise or improve it a little.
-Polish up
+brush up [brush something up, brush up on something] (English, French, subject) study something to try and revise or improve it a little polish up

 - Over the years the company built up a reputation for technological innovation.